hasibzunair/casual-classifier/README.md

 # casual-classifier-KNN-BFMatch

 Here, a flann based knn matcher using sift feature extractor and brute force matching is demonstrated using the training image/ template as the jackfruit.The key points and their descriptors are found using the orb detector.
-Different images of fruits are given as an input and the output is shown as a result of good matches.
+Different images of fruits are given as an input and the output is shown as a result of feature matches. <br />

 From both the algorithms, the features are extracted and the result is stored in the matches/goodmatch variable of each technique.
+For a training and template image i have used an image of a jackfruit.
+When the features matching variable returns a ccertain value it is identified as a jackfruit. <br />

 # Dependencies